vibbits/gentle-hands-on-python/WELCOME.md

 Though not required, it is useful to be able to use your microphone and webcam to ask questions.
 So please test these (if you have them) with the meeting link before the course starts.

-There are 4 things we request that you do in preperation for the course.
+There are 4 things we request that you do in preparation for the course.

   1. Confirm your participation and help us tailor the course to your needs by completing a [short pre-course questionnaire](https://forms.vib.be/anon/#/forms/8482af4b-072a-4f8b-a062-2849b5b41ba7).
      Please complete this form as soon as possible.
 It should not take more than a few minutes.
 If you cannot attend, please respond to this email as soon as possible so that your place can be taken by someone on the long waiting list.
-  2. Either: Install software we will be using.
+  2. Either: Install the software we will be using.
 A video tutorial is available via [YouTube](https://youtu.be/vLRAUHpeHtM).
       * [VSCodium](https://vscodium.com/)
       * Python
           * [Windows]({{python_windows}})